waid-lang/waid-ruby/README.md

 Waid is everything you never wanted.
 It's ugly, verbose and has a lot of arrows.
 It's currently implemented with a custom lexer and a LL(1) parser (recursive descent), although I would like to write a LL(1) parsing table in the future.

-I'm working on a tree walking interpreter at the moment, but I'm planning to write a VM in C or C++ eventually.
+I'm working on a tree walking interpreter at the moment, but I'm planning to write a VM in Go in the future.
 </br>
 </br>
 <div style="text-align:center"><img height="600x" src="https://raw.githubusercontent.com/TaconeoMental/WaidLang/main/assets/code_example.png" /></div>